-SUP is an activity that draws on the strength, flexibility and endurance you practice in yoga.
-But the sensations are new.
-Here are some tips to enhance your first experience on the water.
+Stand Up Paddle (SUP) boarding is an activity that draws on the strength, flexibility and endurance that you practice in yoga, but the on-the-water sensations are completely different.
+Here are some tips to enhance your first SUP experience on the water.

 Your Safety on the Board and in the Water

 Even if you are not a great swimmer, you always have the board next to you as a floatation device.
 You wear an ankle leash that connects you to the board so if you do fall in the water the board will stay close to you.
 If you drop the paddle, you can move the board with your hands if needed.
 The first few times you go out, start on flat water with minimal current.
 In your first lesson the SUP instructor will go over safety and will be with or near you while on the water.

 Stability on the board obviously this takes some practice even for well balanced yogis.
 The first time you stand you may notice the board tips from one side to the other.
 Stand up on your knees keeping them hip-width apart near the center of the board.
 When you feel balanced come to your feet and reposition them as you need in small increments (perhaps only an inch).
 Bend your knees slightly, relax and stay loose in your hips.
 Use your paddle for balance by pushing the blade forward or backward in the water to keep from falling.
 Try to keep your paddle always in the water.

 Position of Feet

 Stand in the middle of your SUP board with knees bent and looking forward.
 Take a moment to pause and sense your environment, the fluidity of your foundation and balance.
 If you go too far forward you start to sink the front or nose and if you stand too far back it starts to drag the tail and slow you down.
 Maintain a wide, centered stance.
 As balance improves you can move your feet around the board a little more.
 When you feel you are losing your balance and that you will fall, fall into the water and not on the board pushing the board away from you.